sunsided/os/DIARY.md

 to lock the mutex from within a mutex lock.

 The `INT3` breakpoint handler now works, so it seem slike usermode to kernel call works.
 A bit later, the `INT80` syscall also worked.
-As of now I am not sure if it returns, but that's next.
+From what I can tell, returning values via `rax` from syscall works, and the printing loop works as well.
+This is massive progress!

 ## 2025-11-08